DEWETRON/pyDmdReader/README.md

 Each Linux distribution requires a separate rpm package to ensure no broken dependencies.
 Contact Dewetron if you need support for another distribution or version.

-The dmdreader packages can be found on the [current release](https://github.com/DEWETRON/pyDmdReader/releases/latest) page.
+The pyDmdReader packages can be found on the [current release](https://github.com/DEWETRON/pyDmdReader/releases/latest) page.
 They need to be installed manually using the following command (adapt the filename to the one downloaded from the current release):

 Example for Ubuntu 22.04 12 "jammy":